deadpixi/libtmt/README.rst

 `void tmt_write(TMT *vt, const char *s, size_t n);`
-    Write the provided string to the terminal, interpreting any escape sequences contained threin, and update the screen image.
+    Write the provided string to the terminal, interpreting any escape sequences contained therein, and update the screen image.
 The last argument is the length of the input.
 If set to 0, the length is determined using `strlen`.